Pavel-Husakouski/x-var/README.md

 # Drawbacks

 The `x-var` package is not a silver bullet.
 It has some drawbacks:
-* it uses naive but aggressive replacement of the variables
+* it uses the naive but aggressive replacement of the variables
 * some things might be tricky to implement using `x-var`

 Let me know if you have any issues or suggestions.